mkilmanas/git-pr/README.md

 # Authorship
 Inspired and initial development by **[@asarturas](https://github.com/asarturas)**
 Updates and publishing by **[@mkilmanas](https://github.com/mkilmanas)**
-PRs, issues an comments welcome
+PRs, issues and comments welcome